Main characteristics AlfaBlue BX

 The coil design based on small diameter tubes and turbo aluminium fins provides excellent heat transfer at minimal refrigerant charge.
 Circuiting design is fully optimized to the thermodynamic properties of CO2.
 Available fin spacings: 2,1 and 1,8 mm (for 950 mm fan diameter).
 2,5 mm available as optional.

-K65 headers with stainless steel connection for easy on-site welding.
+K65 headers and connection.
+Optional stainless steel connection for easy on-site welding.

 Frame construction provides high rigidity for protection against vibration and thermal expansion.
 Casing and frame made of corrosion resistant pre-galvanized steel, epoxy coated white RAL 9003 on both sides.
 Separated fan sections.